Jaishree2310/GlassyUI-Components/README.md

 -Please ask for issue assignment before raising any PR.

 -If more than 1 week issue is not resolved then it will be assigned to someone else.

+### Code of conduct:
+- This README structure includes all the sections you wanted.
+- Adjust the contributors section as needed based on your actual contributors.
+- Feel free to add or modify any content to better fit your project’s specific needs!

 ## Our Contributors